 The laminator I bought for my classroom is the ABOX OL145 A4 Laminator.

-I love my ABOX A4 Laminator because it’s got these awesome paper cutters and corner rounders that come with the laminator.
-It’s also super affordable, and that definitely was part of my purchase decision.
+I’m pretty happy with this purchase.
+I got it because it’s got paper cutters and corner rounders that come with the laminator.
+It was also super affordable, and that definitely was part of my purchase decision.

-If I were buying one again, I’d definitely get this exact same one all over again, or step up to one that allows you to do A3 lamination.
+If I were buying one again, I’d either get this same one all over again, or step up to one that allows you to do A3 lamination.

 The best laminators for teachers are: